ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     OAuth 2.0's deployment model assumes a strong binding between the AS and the RS.

     GNAP is designed to be interoperable with decentralized identity standards and to provide a human-centric authorization layer.
-In addition to the core protocol, GNAP that supports various patterns of communication between RSs and ASs through extensions.
+In addition to the core protocol, GNAP supports various patterns of communication between RSs and ASs through extensions.
 GNAP tries to limit the odds of a consolidation to just a handful of super-popular AS services.

 # Component Data Models {#data-models}